thantiwa153/QA_Coding/README.md

+# This project for Quality Assuarance Coding Test (Pranworks)

-# Project Title: Stock Price Tracker
+## Project Title: Stock Price Tracker

 ## Description
 This project is a real-time stock price tracker that allows users to monitor stock prices, including their changes and volume, for various tickers in a selected stock exchange.